 - Monitor your water level, if there is enough rain your pool could overflow.
 If you have a “Waste” or “Backwash” line you can drain a little water off as the pool gets full.

-- Be careful not to drain the pool below the skimmer openings, this could result in the pump catching air and burn up the motor.
+- Be careful not to drain the pool below the skimmer openings, this could result in the pump catching air and burning up the motor.

 Tropical Storms - Hurricanes - High Winds